SargoDarya/bungie-platform/README.md

 This is the platform.js file from bungie.net used to do nearly everything.
 It's reverse engineered and made available as a node.js module.

-Note: This is not maintained by bungie.
+Note: This is not maintained or endorsed by bungie.
+I'm not affiliated with bungie in any way (although I'd wish I was).

 ## Requirements